reedhedges/AMRISim/README.md

 * Environment and obstacles are loaded from a MobileRobots/ActivMedia/ARIA map file; use the same map with ARNL/SONARNL or your own software.
+* Your software applications can communicate with any simulated robot using either the Pioneer communications protocol over a TCP port (This is automatic if using the ARIA or AriaCoda library), or ROS1.
+(If the desired communications interface was included at compile time.)
 * Interactively move robots and obstacles
 * Objects (robots or obstacles) may be configured to be detectable only by some sensors